darianyang/mm-github-pages-test/_pages/join_us.md

 ## Undergraduates
 Positions for a minimum of one year, including full-time research during the summer.
 Undergraduates majoring in chemistry, biology, physics, math, computer science, and related fields are encouraged to apply.
-Interested applicants should email a one-page resume along with contact information for at least two references to ltchong AT pitt DOT edu.
+Interested applicants should email a one-page resume along with contact information for two references to ltchong AT pitt DOT edu.

 ## Thinking about visiting or moving to Pittsburgh?